Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 Feature flags allow you to release, test, and manage features and functionality across your application without changing the source code.
 Organizations use added control and flexibility to deliver more and higher quality features with reduced cost, time, and risk.

-In this guide, we’ll introduce you to the basic facts about feature flags and why so many dev teams choose them.
+In this guide, we’ll introduce you to the basics of feature flags and why so many development teams choose them.

 ## Why developers use feature flags

-In 2014, [Ivar Østhus](https://www.linkedin.com/in/ivarconr/overlay/about-this-profile/), our CTO was working as a software developer at FINN.no, Norway’s largest online marketplace.
+In 2014, [Ivar Østhus](https://www.linkedin.com/in/ivarconr/overlay/about-this-profile/), our CTO, was working as a software developer at FINN.no, Norway’s largest online marketplace.
 Getting new features into production was a pain, so, as a developer, he looked around and wondered if he could write some code to make it easier.
 His initial goal was to protect features under development, allowing his team to transition to [trunk-based development](https://www.getunleash.io/blog/how-to-implement-trunk-based-development-a-practical-guide)—a practice recommended by the [State of DevOps Report](https://cloud.google.com/devops/state-of-devops).

-In 2014, his team had embraced agility with an automated delivery pipeline which made fixing bugs a breeze, but frequent feature releases?
+At the time, his team had embraced agility with an automated delivery pipeline which made fixing bugs a breeze, but frequent feature releases?
 Not so much.
 Building features takes time, and waiting weeks for production testing felt wasteful.
 The team used feature branches, a common approach, to isolate unfinished features.
 However, this created a tangled web of problems:
 - **Limited feedback**: Getting stakeholder input required manually deploying test environments for each branch, a cumbersome process.
 - **Merge mayhem**: Conflicts became a constant headache, delaying progress.
 - **Production mystery**: Would a change actually work in production with production data?
 Were there any edge cases they had not considered?

-Frustrated by the slow pace and the additional complexity of feature branches, Ivar explored ways to streamline it through code and ended up creating Unleash, a popular open-source feature flag solution that solves these problems by decoupling code deployments and feature releases.
+Frustrated by the slow pace and the additional complexity of feature branches, Ivar explored ways to streamline it through code and ended up creating [Unleash](https://github.com/Unleash/unleash), a popular open-source feature flag solution that solves these problems by decoupling code deployments and feature releases.

 ## What is a feature flag?